Uniform-in-bandwidth consistency for kernel-type estimators of Shannon's entropy: Abstract

 \section{Abstract}

 We establish uniform-in-bandwidth consistency for kernel-type estimators of the differential entropy.
-Precisely, in this work, we consider two kernel-type estimators of Shannon's entropy.
+We consider two kernel-type estimators of Shannon's entropy.
 As a consequence, an asymptotic $100\%$ confidence interval of entropy is provided. \\ \textit{AMS Subject Classification:} 62F12 ; 62F03 ; 62G30 ; 60F17 ; 62E20. \\ { {\it Keywords:} Entropy; Kernel estimation; Uniform in bandwidth; Consistency.}